 Our didactic experience is enhanced by a monthly opportunity at the University of New England with Dr. Frank Willard.
 Dr. Willard is a phenomenal anatomist of national renown, and this experience includes review of anatomy dissections which are part of the University of New England collection.
 Our ONMM residents join sports medicine fellows and ONMM residents from other programs in Maine in this extraordinary learning opportunity.

 An individualized education plan is developed with each ONMM resident at the beginning of training, based on his or her interests and needs.
-This plan guides selection of elective experiences that will maximize the learner’s development as a proficient and skilled osteopathic neuromusculoskeletal medicine specialist.
+This plan guides selection of selective and elective experiences that will maximize the learner’s development as a proficient and skilled osteopathic neuromusculoskeletal medicine specialist.
+Selective assignments are based on ACGME-required rotations that residents did not complete during primary specialty residency and may include radiology, rheumatology, physical medicine & rehabilitation, pain management, occupational medicine, sports medicine, and orthopedics.

 Finally, informal learning is ongoing.
 We feel so fortunate that our outpatient setting allows us to work in close proximity to a growing collection of colleagues with diverse yet complementary backgrounds.
 It is common to see ideas germinate and medical knowledge grow simply by virtue of shared workspace and shared clinical experiences.